jskubick/unity-scenedump-xml/README.md

 * `interfaceContainerTagName` and `interfaceTagName` work the same way as their 'superclass' counterpards.

 * `typeAbbreviations` and `valueAbbreviations` are 2-dimensional String[,] arrays defining name/value substitution pairs that get applied to... surprisingly... type names and values.
 If the array is null, no substitutions are made.
-Note that this is simple String.Replace(), and does NOT involve regular expressions (the original version did, but I decided to simplify it).
+Note that this is simple String.Replace(before,after), and does NOT involve regular expressions.
+Originally, it DID use regular expressions... then I realized I couldn't think of a single real use-case that actually needed them, and rewrote it to use String replace instead to make everyone's lives easier.